-More detailed descriptions and definitions of the factors are in the supplementary document 'Additional information on definitions for factors identified at the end of assessment' which is available from the children in need census collection website.
+More detailed descriptions and definitions of the factors are in the supplementary document 'Additional information on definitions for factors identified at the end of assessment'.

 3.10 Section 47 enquiries group

 This item refers to enquiries conducted under the provisions of section 47 of the Children Act 1989.
 The objective of such enquiries is to determine whether action is needed to promote and safeguard the welfare of the child or children who are the subject of the enquiries.